Michael19842/PowerShell.MvRAdaptiveCards.Module/Readme.md

 ![designer](https://github.com/Michael19842/PowerShell.MvRAdaptiveCards.Module/blob/main/docs/images/example.png)

+### Previewing cards locally using the built-in previewer

 You can also preview your card directly in a built-in previewer (Using the JavaScript based renderer) using the `Out-CardPreview` cmdlet: